 3. Assuming it will go away on it’s own.

-This is almost always NOT the case.
-Men like this tend to escalate and feed off the rush of power it gives them to control and terrorize, and it’s much easier for us to pretend like everything is okay or on the up and up.
+You definitely need to find better ways of protecting yourself against your stalker.
+Better security, maybe even an executive protection agent if you can afford it are the most obvious but you can also do a cleanse of your social media to make sure they don’t have a dummy account following you.
+Taking simple precautions can really help you prevent any harm coming to you from your stalker.
+These type of men like this tend to escalate and feed off the rush of power it gives them to control and terrorize, and it’s much easier for us to pretend like everything is okay or on the up and up.
 Unfortunately this is not the end of my story and it only continued to get worse from here.

 Ladies— hear my words and learn from my missteps.